In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 2017 update: new WHO recommendations

 In 2017, Julie Storr and her colleagues updated the previous report with new evidence.
-According to them, these recommendations were for acute care settings although its core components could be applicable to any healthcare setting, potentially including long-term care settings too.
+According to them, these recommendations were for acute care settings although its core components could apply to any healthcare setting, potentially including long-term care settings too.
 It included eight components, unlike the previous five components.

 It seems that the WHO has yet to develop its new implementation strategy and tools.